Ubadah ibn al-Samit: First Conquest of Cyprus

-At sometimes during the Muslim conquest of the Levant, Muawiyah proposed idea to Umar to allow him built a navy which he will command to pacify the island of Cyprus.
-However, Umar did feel hesitant to give permission and he instead asking from other Rashidun commanders from 'Ubadah, Khalid (ibn Walid), then Amr ibn al-Aas.
-Amr gave his opinion that he express doubts the Rashidun army are ready to mount such naval operations, which prompted Umar to duly reject the proposal of Muawiyah.
-After Uthman ibn al-Affan became caliph after Umar's death, Muawiyah once again wrote proposal request to the caliph to allow him to build a navy to attack Cyprus, as Muawiyah reasoned that Cyprus had become a satellite island of Byzantine forces which could threaten the caliphate on the western banks of Palestine.
+Some-time during the Muslim conquest of the Levant, Mu'awiya asked Umar to allow him to build a navy which he would command to conquer the island of Cyprus.
+However, Umar felt hesitant to give permission and he instead asked the other Rashidun commanders 'Ubadah, Khalid ibn al-Walid and Amr ibn al-As.
+Amr expressed his doubts that the Rashidun army was ready to mount such naval operations, which prompted Umar to duly reject the proposal of Mu'awiya.
+When Uthman became caliph after Umar's death, Mu'awiya once again asked the Caliph to allow him to build a navy to attack Cyprus, reasoning that Cyprus had become a satellite island of Byzantine forces which could threaten the caliphate on the western banks of Palestine.

-'Ubadah, along with veteran companions of Muhammad such as Miqdad Ibn al-Aswad, Abu Dhar GhiFari, Shadaad ibn Aws, Khalid bin Zayd al-Ansari, and Abu Ayyub al-Ansari, all participated in building the caliphate's first Naval armada, led by Muawiyah.
-Before he joined Muawiyah's project to build first naval forces of the caliphate, 'Ubadah joined forces with Muslim general, Abd Allah ibn Qays.
-Together with Muawiyah, they built the first caliphate armada with permission from ibn al-Affan.
-Abu Dharr mentioned that Miqdad ibn Amr al-Aswad participated in this project.
-Shortly later, Muawiyah and 'Ubadah departed from Acre and headed to Cyprus.
-According to al-Baladhuri and Khalifa ibn Khayyat, Muawiyah and 'Ubadah led the attack and were accompanied by their wives Katwa bint Qaraza ibn Abd Amr of the Qurayshite Banu Nawfal and Umm Haram.
+'Ubadah, along with veteran companions of Muhammad such as Miqdad ibn al-Aswad, Abu Dharr al-Ghifari, Shaddad ibn Aws, Khalid bin Zayd al-Ansari, and Abu Ayyub al-Ansari, all participated in building the caliphate's first naval armada, led by Mu'awiya.
+Before he joined Mu'awiya's project to build the first naval forces of the caliphate, 'Ubadah joined forces with Muslim general, Abdallah ibn Qais.
+Shortly after building the armada, Mu'awiya and 'Ubadah departed from Acre and left for Cyprus.
+According to al-Baladhuri and Khalifa ibn Khayyat, Mu'awiya and 'Ubadah led the attack and were accompanied by their wives Katwa bint Qaraza ibn Abd Amr of the Qurayshite Banu Nawfal and Umm Haram.
 Umm Haram died in an accident during the campaign.
-The Muslim forces accepted Cyprus' surrender under the condition that they refrain from hostility to the Muslims, inform the caliphate of any Byzantine movements, pay 7,200 dinars annually for Jizya, and never reveal information to outsiders regarding the caliphate's military operations.
+The Muslim forces accepted Cyprus's surrender under the condition that they refrain from hostility to Muslims, inform the Caliphate of any Byzantine movements, pay 7,200 dinars annually as the jizya, and never reveal information to outsiders regarding the caliphate's military operations.

-Muawiyah and 'Ubadah forces pacified almost every Byzantine garrison.
+Mu'awiya and 'Ubadah's forces pacified almost every Byzantine garrison.
 This is evidenced by two Greek inscriptions in the Cypriot village of Solois that note those two offensives.
 The entire island of Cyprus surrendered after their capital, Salamis, was surrounded and besieged.
-At least 50 military operations occurred in Cyprus between this first campaign in 648 until the last one in 650.
+At least 50 military operations occurred in Cyprus between this first campaign carried out in 648 until the last one in 650.